-Police Notes Detail What Went Wrong the Night Owen Hart Died:
+Police Notes Detailing What Went Wrong the Night Owen Hart Died

 After the pay-per-view, Tom Buchanan spent several hours in the Kansas City arena with the police, followed by going to the police station to photograph the harness.
 Before going to bed that night, he prepared notes about what had happened.
 Here are a few excerpts:

 5/23/99 – "The drop area was located along a catwalk in the center of the building over the ring.